alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

 ### On IEMOCAP dataset
 <p align="center">

-Amoung our model’s four versions performance, the best architecture of our model is CNN-18-GRU as it achieves the highest accuracy and F1-score, where it reaches 81.3% accuracy and 80.9% F1-score on the IEMOCAP dataset which is better compared to the state of-the-art methods.
+Amoung our model's four versions performance, the best architecture of our model is CNN-18-GRU as it achieves the highest accuracy and F1-score, where it reaches 81.3% accuracy and 80.9% F1-score on the IEMOCAP dataset which is better compared to the state of-the-art methods.
 The CNN-18-GRU training and validation accuracy over epochs figure shows the evolution of training and validation accuracy of the CNN-18-GRU over 100 epochs.
 The confusion matrix in CNN-18-GRU confusion matrix figure describes class-wise test results of the CNN18-GRU.